MariaDB4j/MariaDB4j/README.md

 Up to version 2.1.3 MariaDB4j was on bintray.
 Starting with version 2.2.1 we’re only using Maven central  The 2.2.1 that is on Bintray is broken.

-For bleeding edge SNAPSHOT versions, you (or your build server) can easily build it yourself from source; just git clone this and then mvn install or deploy. -- MariaDB4j's Maven then coordinates are:
+For bleeding edge SNAPSHOT versions, you (or your build server) can easily build it yourself from source; just git clone this and then ./mvnw install or deploy. -- MariaDB4j's Maven then coordinates are:

 ```xml
 <dependency>